-The Best Thanksgiving TV Episodes and Movies of All Time - E!
+The Best Thanksgiving TV Episodes and Movies to Watch As You Nurse Your Food Hangover - E!
 Online

 Chances are you've heard one of your parents make that request if you are home for Thanksgiving, a time filled with turkey and stuffing yourself with stuffing, pumpkin pie and a whole lot of awkward small talk with family members you see about as often as you go to the dentist.

 "I know, I can't believe it's been so long."
 "Yes, I'm still single."
 "No, I haven't watched Yellowstone yet."
-And let's not even get started on when politics inevitably comes up two or three wine bottles later...
+And let's not even get started on the moment when politics inevitably comes up two or three wine bottles later.

-But 2020 might be a little different due to the coronavirus pandemic, which will likely prevent many from spending the holidays with their family members.
-And we won't lie, we are kind of going to miss those uncomfortable convos over Aunt Maureen's runny green bean casserole.

 And that's why you need comfort food.
-No, we're not talking about the feast you're impatiently waiting to dive into, we're talking about comfort food for your soul that only a TV show or movie can provide.
+No, we're not talking about your aunt Maureen's green bean casserole and the rest of the feast you're impatiently waiting to dive into, we're talking about comfort food for your soul that only a TV show or movie can provide.

 So if you're looking for a cozy distraction right now, we've rounded up some of our favorite Thanksgiving-themed episodes of shows like Friends and Gossip Girl, as well as a few movies about Turkey Day.

-Yes, there are actually some made about the Jan Brady of holidays, even if Halloween and Christmas tend to steal the spotlight come fall.
+Yes, there are actually some films made about the Jan Brady of holidays, even if Halloween and Christmas tend to steal the spotlight come fall.

+So, stockpile a plate of leftovers, hibernate in the basement and get ready to stream your long weekend away: